thomd/on-webpack/README.md

     npx webpack --watch

+Show hidden modules on stdout

+    npx webpack --display-modules

 ---

 ## Webpack Loaders

 Without any loader, Webpack is basically a bundler for javascript modules (ESM and CommonJS) which adds bootstrap code for module loading.

 ### Transpile Javascript with Babel